 - Benefits Screening – Quick screening will provide you with information as to whether you qualify for federal/state benefits, such as food and nutrition programs (SNAP, WIC) and health insurance (CHIP, Medicaid).
 In addition, Single Stop staff will assist you in applying for the benefits.

 - Financial Education – Financial services to help you establish and achieve your financial goals.
 You will receive help on how to build your assets and assistance with debt management.

-- Legal Counseling – On-site attorneys will help you with legal problems such as housing, government benefit denials, employment, utility and other legal issues.
+- Legal Counseling – On-site attorneys will help you with legal problems such as housing, government benefit denials, employment, utility, immigration and other legal issues.

 - Referral Services – After completing the prescreening process, staff will assess your needs and make referrals to other resources at the College and in your community.

 - Tax Preparation and Filing – For returns, amendments and extensions Single Stop brings certified tax preparers that help you determine if you and family members are eligible to receive the Earned Income, American Opportunity or Child Tax Credits, among others.

 - Health Care Enrollment Assistance – During open enrollment (November through February), Single Stop brings certified navigators to assist students in signing up for affordable healthcare plans through the Marketplace.

 Group and individual consultations and workshops are available to help students: